 Setting an overall budget goal & expenditure forecast

 There are a lot of useful resources both online and offline to get an idea of how much should you expect spending on your trip to a specific country.
 We found that guidebooks typically tend to set rather unrealistic expectations when it comes to daily budget (too low).
 Our go-to sources have hence been forums and blog post from fellow travelers.
 Luckily, there are tons of insightful resources online.
+One such source is GoTravelBlogs who continuously enrich their library of travel-focused blogs.

 While doing our research, we have also come across a fantastic project called BudgetYourTrip.
 The idea here is to collect travel expenses from other travelers, aggregate and normalize the data to provide a good estimate on what you should expect spending depending on your profile (budget, mid-range or luxury).
 We personally found the numbers presented here pretty accurate.
 Since our travel style is somewhere between budget and mid-range, when we set up a budget for a country we take the mid-range suggestion and lower it by 20%.